Updated: Jan 29

 Larger name brand food products sold at Dollar Tree, Wal-Mart and the like are for one, not the healthiest, but also far less concerned about their impact whether environmental or health related.
 The more affordable and most available foods and grocery entities profit off of low income individuals and thus those heavy waste products are more apt to make it to food pantries or purchased by customers with a limited income.

-"My vision for Outside In includes those small but impactful steps and the knowledge we can acquire together to make better choices."
+"My vision for the future includes those small but impactful steps and the knowledge we can acquire together to make better choices."

 Rooting for you!